Skythinker616/gpt-assistant-android/README_en.md

 **Q: Why does GPT say it can't retrieve content from some websites?**

 A: Page loading timeout (15s), login requirements, verification requirements, etc. can all cause this issue.
 You can try asking again or ask GPT to try a different website.

+### Agent Mode

+**Q: Why does the app ask me to enable accessibility after I tap Agent Mode?**

+A: Agent Mode depends on a separate accessibility service.
+You need to enable this app's "Agent Mode" entry in system settings.
+It is different from the "Volume Key Wake" accessibility entry.

+**Q: Why can AI still not operate some pages after I enable it?**

+A: Some apps do not expose complete control information to accessibility services, or the current model may not support Functions / tool calling.
+Sensitive pages such as payments, verification codes, and passwords are also not recommended for AI operation.

 ### Other Usage Questions